M y name is Tim Kipchumba. I was born 450km North East of Nairobi, in a small town called Kapsowar, among the Marakwet in the Great Rift Valley.

 I took interest in international procurement (what I have mostly done from graduation to date) and ended up studying to be CIPS.
 At least now I have an answer for friends who always ask what my background is.
 Took me a while to realize it didn’t matter.
 See my thoughts on future of work.
 I graduated with a Masters of Commerce- Operations at Strathmore University (a very quantitative and research oriented version of an MBA).
 My thesis was a monte-carlo model for landed cost for international sourcing.

-I’m a co-founder of Questworks, a design and build firm headquartered in Nairobi Kenya handling engineering, procurement and construction of real estate and renewable projects across several countries in Africa.
+I’m a co-founder of Questworks, an award winning designbuild firm headquartered in Nairobi Kenya handling engineering, procurement and construction of real estate and renewable projects across several countries in Africa.
 I’m young (not so young any more,

 29) entrepreneur working with a great team to contribute to Africa.
 At Questworks, we serve clients investing in Africa.
 These clients may be corporate or individuals with real estate as their core business or those that real estate and energy is a key supporting element of their growth in Africa.
-Those clients vary from landowners, developers, real estate investors looking to get locally available world class engineering, architecture, procurement and construction solutions.
+Those clients vary from international EPC companies, landowners, developers, companies, real estate/renewable energy investors looking to get locally available world class engineering, architecture, procurement and construction solutions.

 one book ( 2books)